Kaya is taking on the toughest challenge of her life with the help of Ultimate Performance.

 Thanks to U.P., the way I see health and fitness has drastically changed.
 I don’t see it as a way to lose weight anymore, but more as a need for my mental wellbeing.

-I could be having the worst day, but would end it with a huge smile after a workout.
+I could be having the worst day, which would end with a huge smile after a workout.

 I have definitely lost a lot of weight, dropped a good amount of body fat but mostly gained a lot of confidence.